terra-hq/counter/readme.md

 ### Constructor Parameters

 -   element (HTMLElement, required): The HTML element that will display the animated number.
--   endValue (Number, optional): The end value for the counter animation.
-Default is 1000.
 -   duration (Number, optional): Duration of the animation in seconds.
 Default is 2.
 -   separator (String, optional): Thousands separator in the number animation.
 Default is ",".
 -   start (String, optional): ScrollTrigger start position.
 Default is "top top".